 Please see the Minneapolis Park & Recreation web site for complete information on the Garden including current operating hours, parking pass information, bus routes, programs offered at the Garden, plant and bird checklists.
 A locater map is also available on the Parks website.

 The Eloise Butler Wildflower Garden and Bird Sanctuary is a 15-acre native plant reserve.
 It is the oldest public wildflower garden in the United States.
-It is maintained in a wild rustic state, such as might have been encountered in early settlement times.
+Per its original charter, it is maintained in a wild rustic state, such as might have been encountered in early settlement times.
 The Wildflower Garden is owned, operated, staffed and maintained by the Minneapolis Park & Recreation Board.
 The Friends of the Wild Flower Garden work in conjunction with the Park Board but are an independent private nonprofit organization that provides volunteer and funding support.

 The Wildflower Garden consists of three main ecosystems; a wetland complex referred to as the "Woodland Garden," upland hardwood forest and oak savanna with some open prairie, together referred to as the "Upland Garden".
 With over 600 plant species and more than 130 species of resident and migratory birds found in the Wildflower Garden, this delightful public native plant reserve is a true haven for the flora and fauna of our region, as well as for the many people who visit it.
-It is maintained in a natural rustic state not with defined beds and plantings.
+It is maintained in a natural rustic state, not with defined beds and plantings, similar to the way it was in 1900.

 In addition to native plants and birds, many other creatures call the Wildflower Garden home: Raccoons, chipmunks, rabbits, red foxes, woodchucks, red and gray squirrels, mice, shrews, voles, moles, bats, frogs, toads, turtles and snakes.
 Deer, muskrats, opossums, mink and skunk have all been spotted nearby and may be visitors in the Wildflower Garden as well, although perhaps, unwelcome.